dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 CSV stands for _**C**omma-**S**eparated **V**alues_, which describes the format pretty well.
 A CSV file is a text file that contains exactly one table.
 Each line in that text file is a row in the table.
-The cells of each table are separated using commas.
+The cells of each row are separated using commas.
 The result looks like this:

     Header 1,Header 2,Header 3